Kiro Review (2026): AWS Spec-Driven AI IDE for Production Work

 - Small scoped tasks are predictable.

-- Large autonomous runs can consume credits quickly.
+- Large autopilot runs can consume credits quickly, especially on Opus.

 Hidden costs to watch

-The hidden cost is workflow mismatch.
-If you mostly do simple one-file edits, Kiro's structure may add overhead and reduce perceived speed.
+The real hidden cost is workflow mismatch.
+If you mostly do simple one-file edits, Kiro's structure adds overhead and reduces perceived speed.
 If you ship larger multi-step features, that overhead often pays off.

 Pros and Cons